2Jaeheon/2Jaeheon.github.io/content/en/home/hobby.md

 # Put Your Section Options Here (title, background, etc.) ...
 title: Hobbies
-subtitle: 'It's a hobby I'm currently enjoying.'
+subtitle: It's a hobby I'm currently enjoying.

 # Position of this section on the page
 weight: 60